storyteller/Storyteller/documentation/documentation/docs/linking.md

 The path after the colon is effectively the relative path from the documentation root to the topic file, minus the `.md` extension. `index.md` files are referenced by just its parent directory.

+## Relative Links

+You can also relative links in the `<[linkto:path]>` structure.
+If the path starts with a forward slash like this:

+<code>&lt;[linkto:/authoring]&gt;</code>.

+Assuming that there is another topic with the file name `authoring.md` in the same directory as the current topic file, you'll get the same link.
+StorytellerDocGen can respond to paths like `/../other` as well.

 ## Override the Link Title